 Now a keynote presentation is not usually considered a team building workshop, but at Summit Team building it is.
 Summit President Scott Kress is an international keynote speaker and shares his insights on the building and leading of high performance teams.
 Scott uses stories of his mountaineering climbs of Mount Everest and other mountains to engage, entertain and educate his audience.
 The standard keynote presentation is a one-way presentation and while Scott and Summit Team Building offer these keynotes they have also turned the keynote into a team building workshop.
 This has been accomplished by adding more content and greater depth to the presentation material.
 It then becomes a team building workshop when you add in the interactive component of large and small group discussion, application sessions and coaching.
 The goal is to make the keynote team building workshop something that is unique and educational and adds great value to your next event.

-Check out the Summit Team Building web site pages for Team building, Team Development and Keynote speaking to learn all about our team building workshop options.
+Check out the Summit Team Building web site pages for Team building, Team workshop and Keynote speaking to learn all about our team building workshop options.